How do trainers work? Meet Andrew Banner of AMPD

 Through AMPD’s daily training process, they stay true to their name, which means: Assess + Move + Perform = Dynamic Athlete.
-They use data and research based on physiological recovery and biomechanics to provide innovative training, which helps their clients achieve and maintain “dynamic athlete” status.
+They use data and research-based on physiological recovery and biomechanics to provide innovative training, which helps their clients achieve and maintain a “dynamic athlete” status.

 In fact, they were featured in “The 50 Best Golf-Fitness Professionals in America” by Golf Digest!